Nehal90/Conference_Central/README.md

 I have made four different fields available for session queries which allows more than 2 combinations queries, to be exact I have added 16 different query combinations in the index.yaaml file.
 The four fields available for session queries are SPEAKER, TYPE_OF_SESSION, HOUR, and CONFERENCE_NAME.

+The queries are problematic because they are not just fields with equal operation only.
+Other operations like less than, greater than, not equal are also need to provided with the queries so that a user can do filters like session that are scheduled before 7 pm or exclude specific type of sessions or look for session given by specific speaker.

 I took care of the inequlity problems related to these quaries using the same filter_format method that was taught in the course.
 Out of the four query fields, only HOUR is an INT field, which has been taken care of in the code.